Dictionary » Negative Words » Inaction – Meaning, Definition, Synonyms and Antonyms

 4. Can inaction be deliberate?

 Yes.
-Sometimes people choose inaction as a deliberate approach, either to avoid conflict or wait for better timing.
+Some people choose inaction to avoid conflict, reduce risk, or wait for better timing.
+However, deliberate inaction should still consider the potential impact.

 5. What are the consequences of inaction?

-It can lead to missed opportunities, failure to solve problems, and deterioration of conditions due to neglect.
+It can result in missed opportunities, unresolved problems, and worsening conditions due to neglect.

 Explore more I words